 Graduate students in the Brown University Neuroscience Graduate Program or Brown-NIH Graduate Partnership Program have full financial support while their research and academic studies progress satisfactorily.
-This support includes a stipend ($27,500/year), tuition, health insurance, and health service fee.
+This support includes a competitive stipend, tuition, health insurance, and health service fee.

 Neuroscience Graduate Program Students receive 1.5 years of support from the Division of Biology and Medicine.
 Additional support comes from the following: